Senior Phase of Learning at Mount Gravatt High

 School based traineeships or apprenticeships (SATs)

-Structured work placement
+Structured work placement and work experience.

 TAFE, School Based Traineeships, Apprenticeships (SATs) and Diploma Level Qualifications